F4eNn/Audiophile/README.md

 <h2>What next?</h2>

-- In meantime I'll write more unit tests for this app
+- In meantime I'll write more unit tests for this app.

 <p>Part of design is from <a href="https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx" target="_blank">Frontend mentor</a></p>